kupresakmatej/weatherApp/README.md

 # WeatherApp

-WeatherApp project for the DICE iOS internship.
+WeatherApp project for the RMA university course.